 How is Wi-Fi 6 better than 5?

-You might have noticed that one of the specs for new phones like the Samsung Galaxy S10 is something we've not seen before on a spec sheet: Wi-Fi 6.
-It's new, but also something that you might have heard about under a different name since it was formerly known as 802.11ax.
-Don't get confused here — the Wi-Fi Alliance (the standards body that decides what happens with each new generation of Wi-Fi) has decided to stop using seemingly random letter designations for Wi-Fi versions and switch to regular cardinal numbers.
+You might have noticed that many new phones like the Samsung Galaxy S20 are supporting Wi-Fi 6 alongside 5G.
+Wi-Fi 6 is also known as 802.11ax, which makes its derivation from 802.11ac more apparent.
+Don't get confused here — the Wi-Fi Alliance (the standards body that decides what happens with each new generation of Wi-Fi) has decided to stop using seemingly random letter designations for Wi-Fi versions and switch to regular cardinal numbers, even retroactively renaming 802.11ac to Wi-Fi 5.
 It thinks this makes it easy for us to know which is newer, and therefore better.
 It's probably right.

 Better battery life